Associate Initiative Officer, ReWork the Bay

 What drew you to the foundation?

 Honestly, the bold and radical leadership of our CEO, Fred Blackwell, is what drew me to the foundation.
-Additionally, joining SFF was a priority for me because the HOPE SF initiative centers the needs of residents and community-based organizations in a radical way.
+Additionally, joining SFF was a priority for me because the funding strategies allow staff to center the needs of “community” in a way that shifts and builds power.
 Lastly, I wanted to join a diverse team of amazing people who are truly about action!

 How would you describe your role?